The Way of the Dragon: Production

+Development and writing

 Bruce Lee formed his own production company, Concord Production Inc., with Golden Harvest founder Raymond Chow, and The Way of the Dragon was the company's first film.
 As well as acting as its producer, Lee also wrote the script, directed the film and played percussion on the soundtrack.

 The film was originally intended as only for the Asian market, but was ultimately "responsible for maintaining the momentum of martial arts films in America".
 What makes it particularly memorable is the treatment of the fight in the Colosseum, with Chuck Norris making his film debut there.
 Lee filmed it "in long takes, framing it so that you could see their entire bodies.
 He used dramatic lighting, making both of them look larger-than-life."